ogordillo/ROS2_Conversion_Freenove_Big_Hexapod_Robot_Raspberry_Pi/_posts/2025-08-24-it-communicates.md

 ## 'That came out of Middleware!' (aka DDS Hell)

 #### TL;DR; - Setting up the depth stream on WiFi from Pi5 to Laptop was a bit more involved.
-Eventually it was resolved by choosing to you Zenoh middleware.
+Eventually it was resolved by choosing Zenoh middleware.

 <iframe
   src="https://www.youtube.com/embed/gR9VG59Kh1E"